Prints and lasercuts created from my phone's location history.

 For the first half of my senior exercise in Studio Art, I began thinking about data, specifically personal data.

-Though I felt uneasy knowing this data was out there somewhere, I was strangely compelled to examine it.
-Using some simple Python scripts, I generated high-resolution SVG scatterplots of the data.
+Though I felt uneasy knowing this data was out there, I was compelled to examine it.
+Using some Python scripts, I generated high-resolution SVG scatterplots of the data.

-I lasercut the scatterplots onto sheets of acrylic and spraypainted them.
+I lasercut the scatterplots onto sheets of acrylic, masked, and spraypainted them.

 Despite the Orwellian baggage that comes with this stuff, looking at the maps was an emotionally nostalgic experience for me, like looking at a map of memories.